bitboxer/bitboxer.de/_posts/2020/2020-01-30-how-i-organize-myself.md

 Most of the things above are rather serious things, but you also need downtime to relax and refuel.
 These tools help me find the best thing to read/watch to relax.

 * [Goodreads](https://www.goodreads.com/) — I put every book that I plan to read into here and check what I want to read next.
 After I am finished reading a book I rate it to remember if I liked something and why.
-* [JustWatch](https://www.justwatch.com/) — When I see an interesting show or movie I instantly put it in here.
+* [Letterboxd](https://letterboxd.com/) - When I see an interesting show or movie I instantly put it in here.
 That way I can see what is in cinema right now or from where I can stream it if we want to have a movie night on the couch.
-* [IMDb](https://www.imdb.com/) — helps me remember if I have seen something and how I liked it.
-I also created an [RSS feed](/2019/04/15/imdb-rss/) to convert those ratings into machine-readable format.
+It also helps me remember if I have seen something and how I liked it.

 I am a heavy user of the share extension framework in iOS and MacOS.
 For example to move things to pocket with the pocket app.
 Make sure that you understand how it works and sort it according to your needs.
 [Wishlephant](https://wishlephant.com/browser-extensions) also has an iOS shortcut so that I can easily add items that are open in my web browser to a wish list.